OfirPatish/Social-Media-Dashboard/README.md

 This is a Next.js project that implements a social media dashboard with features like user profile summary, engagement statistics, recent posts, and notifications.

+## Live Demo

+Check out the live demo of the project at: [https://social.ofirpatish.com/](https://social.ofirpatish.com/)

 ## Project Structure

 ```